 Many enterprises who have tried to use Kubernetes for stateful applications at scale have stumbled when it comes to using the platform for services like databases, queues, and key-value stores.
 Even when running with recommended storage drivers like Amazon EBS or Google Cloud disks, there are problems such as stuck EBS drives and Auto Scaling Groups deleting drives.

 Portworx solves all these problems, while also providing snapshots, off-site backups, encryption of data in flight and at rest, and full automation of data management.
-Portworx is more than just Kubernetes storage.
+Portworx is more than just Kubernetes persistent storage.
 It is a complete container data services platform.

 Portworx’s deep integration into Kubernetes gives you the benefits of Portworx container data services, directly through your scheduler.
 It provides a management layer for storage that is decoupled from compute.
 For instance, you can increase your storage pool without container downtime and encrypt all your k8s volumes at the container granular level.
 Additionally, container-granular replication makes failover less error prone and much faster, meaning you avoid problems like stuck EBS drives.